alexflint/go-arg/README.md

 ### Backward compatibility notes

 Earlier versions of this library required the help text to be part of the `arg` tag.
 This is still supported but is now deprecated.
-Instead, you should use a separate `help` tag, described above, which removes most of the limits on the text you can write.
-In particular, you will need to use the new `help` tag if your help text includes any commas.
+Instead, you should use a separate `help` tag, described above, which makes it possible to include commas inside help text.